 The camera itself cannot pan, tilt, or zoom, but it does have built-in sensors and does include a form of night vision.

 Most home security cameras use IR night vision.
 This is probably what you think of when you think of night vision.
 It's the type of night vision that turns everything black and white and makes eyes creepy and glowy.
 Blink's night vision uses an LED illuminator and advanced low-light performance.
 Basically, it uses a light.
 Yes, like a night light.
 When motion is detected, the light turns on and the camera records.
 The nighttime video quality using this method is good.
 In fact, if trying to recognize someone, it's easier to recognize them using this form of night vision.
 With an illuminator, you see in color.
 You can view hair color, skin tone, eye color, and clothing color.
 The downside is that it's a very bright light, which draws a significant amount of attention, something you may not want.
 Another downside is that live streaming at night isn't possible.
 There is no way to trigger the light to allow you to see; it is motion activated only.
 If you want true night vision, check out the Blink XT, Blink's newest home security camera which also supports 1080p FHD video.

 Blink to Enhance Home Security

 Blink both wins and loses when it comes to home security.

-Blink plans on launching new sensors (water sensor, entry sensor, and a keypad), services, and a new sync module soon.
+Blink plans on launching new sensors (water sensor, motion sensor, key fob, entry sensor, and a keypad), services, and a new sync module.
 The new sync module will include both battery backup and cellular backup.
 Of course, you'll have to pay if you want to use cellular backup.
 However, Blink allows you to add up to 10 cameras to one monthly plan.
 This is something that sets them apart from other camera companies that charge per camera.